kauri-io/Content/solidity-vyper-updates/Vyper Online Compiler - Your first smart contract.md

     data: bytes32
 ```

-To test if everything is working at any time of writing the contract, click the _Compile_ button to compile the contract.
+To test if everything is working, click the _Compile_ button to compile the contract.

 ![](https://api.kauri.io:443/ipfs/QmNQH4ytWiWeHSRgLTQofbnkzYRRuiRtmwLguVTWXHCKoS)